Magnetic injection photocurrents in valley polarized states of twisted bilayer graphene: Photocurrent spectroscopy

-\textit{Photocurrent results} - We first consider the simplified case where the substrate induces a layer-even sublattice potential and the $C_{2y}$ axis is preserved.
+Regarding the photocurrent responses in each of these ground states, we first consider the simplified case where the substrate induces a layer-even sublattice potential ($\Delta_1$) and the $C_{2y}$ axis is preserved.
 In the presence of valley polarization (which breaks $C_{2y}$ and $\mathcal{T}$ but preserves their product $C_{2y}\mathcal{T}$), magnetic injection is allowed only in $\sigma_{xxx}^{\rm inj}$ and shift in $\sigma_{yyy}^{\rm sh}$ while $\sigma_{xxx}^{\rm sh}=\sigma_{yyy}^{\rm inj}=0$ due to $C_{2y}\mathcal{T}$.
 This limiting case thus has the interesting feature that injection and shift currents can be distinguished by their direction.
-Fig. \ref{fig:layerevenmass} shows $\sigma_{xxx}^{\rm inj}$ and $\sigma_{yyy}^{\rm sh}$ as a function of filling and frequency, in a range than includes optical transitions between flat bands (FF) (5-15 meV) and between flat and dispersive bands (FD) (20-40 meV), schematically shown in Fig. \ref{fig:sketch}(c).
-Both photocurrents show much stronger FD transitions compared to FF transitions, as found previously without valley polarization~\cite{Kaplan22,Chaudhary22,Penaranda24}, but their detailed dependence is however different, showing several sign changes in both frequency and filling. $\sigma_{yyy}^{\rm sh}$ is insensitive to the particular polarization (QAH/VH/SVH), while $\sigma_{xxx}^{\rm inj}$ does show a dependence, vanishing at half-filling in the case of the VH/VSH states as expected.
-Fig. \ref{fig:layerevenmass} also shows that the shift current is odd under filling reversal, a direct consequence of PHS.
-Similarly the injection current, assuming the same sign of valley polarization through the filling cascade, is even under filling reversal.
+Fig. \ref{fig:layerevenmass} shows $\sigma_{xxx}^{\rm inj}$ and $\sigma_{yyy}^{\rm sh}$ as a function of filling and frequency, in a range that includes optical transitions between flat bands (FF) (5-15 meV) and between flat and dispersive bands (FD) (20-40 meV), schematically shown in Fig. \ref{fig:sketch}(c).
+Both photocurrents show much stronger FD transitions compared to FF transitions, as found previously without valley polarization~\cite{Kaplan22,Chaudhary22,Penaranda24}, but their detailed dependence is however different, showing several sign changes in both frequency and filling. $\sigma_{yyy}^{\rm sh}$ is insensitive to the particular polarization (QAH/VH/SVH), while $\sigma_{xxx}^{\rm inj}$ does show a dependence, vanishing between fillings 2 and 3 in the case of the VH/SVH states as expected (see the arrows in panel (c)).
+Fig.~\ref{fig:layerevenmass} also shows that the important constraints for the photocurrent~\cite{Penaranda24} imposed by the approximate particle-hole symmetry of TBG~\cite{Moon13,Morell17,Ahn21,Song19,Song21,Bultinck20,Bernevig21}, are realized even in the correlated states.
+This can be seen in panel (a), where the shift current is odd under filling reversal, and in panels (b) and (c), which show that the injection current, assuming the same sign of valley polarization through the filling cascade, is even under filling reversal.